bigchaindb/multipipes/README.md

-# Pipes
+# Multipipes

-`pipes` is a simple Python module to create pipelines to process data.
+`multipipes` is a simple Python module to create pipelines to process data.